loftuxab/alfresco-community-loftux/projects/installer/README_jboss_win.txt

 -----------------------------

 - Browse to http://www.alfresco.org/downloads
-- Download the "Alfresco JBoss Bundle" option
+- Download the "Alfresco Windows JBoss Bundle" option
-- Unzip alfrescoJB.zip in C:\
+- Create a folder 'C:\alfresco'

-This will create a folder 'C:\alfresco'
+- Unzip alfresco-jb.zip in C:\alfresco

 Navigate to the 'C:\alfresco' folder and run 'db_setup.bat' if you did a new install of MySQL above.
 This creates a MySQL database named 'alfresco' with a user